Teaching Children Compassion

 5 Ways to Install Compassion in Your Children at Psychology Today

-Disclaimer: My blog posts are a mix of personal and professional reflections but are not professional advice.
-While I am thrilled and grateful you are reading the blog, it does not constitute a professional therapeutic relationship.
-I do not assume liability for any content on the blog and accept no liability for damage or injury resulting from your interaction with my website and the content therein.
-If you are seeking professional advice, I recommend seeking services via the websites on my resources page or contacting me directly.
+Disclaimer: You as a reasonable person know that reading this blog does not constitute a professional therapeutic relationship.
+And just to be super clear for all the lawyers in the house, I do not assume liability for any content on the blog and accept no liability for damage or injury resulting from your interaction with my writing and the content therein (oh my goodness, I hope you don’t injure yourself reading this).
+If you are seeking professional support, I recommend seeking services via the websites on my resources page or by contacting me directly.